eyandocumet/eyandocumet.github.io/README.md

 # Portfolio & Personal Homepage

 Welcome to my personal portfolio and homepage!
-This site is built using HTML and CSS, showcasing my work, skills, and projects.
+This site is meant to showcase my work, skills, and projects, as well as act as a personal website and blog.
 This is a heavily re-factored fork of Techfolios, by the [University of Hawaii's Collaborative Technology Lab](https://csdl.ics.hawaii.edu/)

 ![A screenshot of the website, how meta\!](/img/meta.png)